The Low-bills Living Course

 Note: the course is limited to a maximum of nine people.

-Please consider carefully as we are unable to offer refunds for course cancellations after enrollment.
+Please consider carefully as we are unable to offer refunds for course cancellations after enrolment by four people.

 "Thanks Michael for a great course over the last fortnight.
 I thought the course design and structure was excellent and exceeded my expectations.